 Brenda Gravelle

 Brenda had a teaching career in inner city primary schools.
 Now retired, she remains involved with community groups.
-She is a passionate believer in the restorative powers and spirit of aspiration the farm environment cultivates in young people and community groups, offering them to experience country life and enjoy often much needed respite from their tough urban environments.
+She is a passionate believer in the restorative powers and spirit of aspiration the farm environment cultivates in young people and community groups, offering them the chance to experience country life and enjoy much-needed respite from tough urban environments.

 Carol Archibald